quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Angie-Papple-Johnston---ASVAB-2023-_-2024-For-Dummies/apja2_part15_Medium_Math_Kno.md

 :p What is a factor?
 ??x
 A factor is a number that divides another number evenly (with no remainder).
-For 158, the complete set of factors includes both smaller pairs like \(2 \times 79\) and larger numbers like \(1158 = 2 \times 23 \times 25.3\), but only 2 and 79 are directly paired without further factorization. x??
+For 158, the complete set of factors includes both smaller pairs like $2 \times 79 $ and larger numbers like$1158 = 2 \times 23 \times 25.3$, but only 2 and 79 are directly paired without further factorization. x??

 ---

 #### Direct Proportionality
 Direct proportionality means that as one quantity increases, the other does so in a fixed ratio.
-For example, if \(7\) is proportional to \(28\), it implies a multiplication by \(4\).
+For example, if $7 $ is proportional to$28 $, it implies a multiplication by $4$.

 :p What is direct proportionality?
 ??x
 Direct proportionality indicates that two quantities increase or decrease at a constant rate relative to each other.
-If 7 is directly proportional to 28, this means the factor of proportionality is 4 (since \(7 \times 4 = 28\)).
+If 7 is directly proportional to 28, this means the factor of proportionality is 4 (since $7 \times 4 = 28$).
 To find the unknown proportional in another scenario, multiply by the same factor. x??

 ---